kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 * `global.extraCustomResources`: Deploy all custom resources during the Gloo Edge installation.
 The default value is `false` for Gloo Edge Open Source, and `true` in Gloo Edge Enterprise.
 * `gateway.certGenJob.rotationDuration`: Configure the duration for Gloo Edge to wait during each stage of the certificate renewal process when mTLS is enabled.
 For more information, see [Cert Rotation]({{% versioned_link_path fromRoot="/guides/security/tls/mtls/#cert-rotation" %}}).
 * `gloo.gateway.certGenJob.forceRotation`: Force the renewal of TLS certificates, even if they are not expired yet.
-* `gateway.rolloutJob.timeout`: Specifiy the timeout to wait for the resource rollout job to complete.
+* `gateway.rolloutJob.timeout`: Specify the timeout to wait for the resource rollout job to complete.
 The default value is 120s.
 * `gateway.validation.webhook.skipDeleteValidationResources`: Skip validation when deleting Kubernetes secrets.

 <!--